Jaeyoung-Kim-Dev/bakkatown/README.md

 </p>

 - Other 1: Used Axios for REST API.
-- Other 2: Used Stripe for credit card payme.
+- Other 2: Used Stripe for credit card payment.

 ## Demo